-Some consider the regulatory environment in Africa's satellite industry as another hurdle to Whether we look at the user equipment or overcome for the effective delivery of satcoms growth of satellite services across the continent.
+Some consider the regulatory environment in Africa's satellite industry as another hurdle to overcome for the effective delivery of satcoms. rapidly, driven by technological advancements, increased demand for connectivity. and global trends in space governance, regulations are shaping the deployment, operation, and growth of satellite services across the continent.